DakNewcomb/sqlalchemy_challenge/README.md

   4. Load the query results into a Pandas DataFrame.
 Explicitly set the column names.
   5. Sort the DataFrame values by "date".
   6. Plot the results by using the DataFrame plot method.
+        _Aid in plotting from fellow student Noelle and the instructor Mark_
   7. Use Pandas to print the summary statistics for the precipitation data.

 _Station Analysis_